 *If using the output from SortSam the BAM and BAI are located in the same folder and only the BAM file need be passed as an input parameter.

 The output of the RNAseqMetrics module (and thus this workflow) is a ZIP archive containing an HTML report of metrics stating the total number of reads, depth of coverage at the 3’ and 5’ end, etc. The report also links to a GCT file containing the calculated RPKM values for each transcript in each sample.

 Full documentation for the module and its output files can be found here: (give public link when ready)

 This workflow, and specifically the RNAseqMetrics module, has been optimized for Eukaryotic RNA-seq data.
-Modules which comprise methods optimized for Prokaryotic data are currently in development.
+Modules which comprise methods optimized for Prokaryotic data are currently not available.

 In cancer genomics, copy number change is one of the hallmarks of the genetic instability common to most human cancers and loss of heterozygosity (LOH) of tumor suppressor genes is a crucial step in the development of sporadic and hereditary cancer (Monti, 2005).
 Using modules available in GenePattern, you can compute SNP copy number and LOH based on Affymetrix SNP chip data for paired target/normal samples and then view them in the Integrative Genomics Viewer (IGV).
 The following modules are used for this computation, with IGV at the end for viewing the results: